Sanya Malhotra: Early work and recognition (2016–2019)

 In 2019, Malhotra starred in Ritesh Batra's Photograph.
 The film follows a street photographer Rafi, played by Nawazuddin Siddiqui, who tries to convince a student Miloni (Malhotra) to pose as his fiancée so that his grandmother stops pressuring him to get married.
 It was screened at the 2019 Sundance Film Festival and at the 69th Berlin International Film Festival.
 The Hollywood Reporter featured her in their listing of "breakout talent" from the latter festival.
 Rahul Desai of Film Companion gave Photograph a positive review and wrote that Malhotra "becomes the dreamy-eyed participant that enables the film to embrace its quiet glances and gentle flights of fantasy."
 Malhotra was nominated for the Filmfare Critics Award for Best Actress for the film.

-Streaming films (2020–present)
+Streaming films and critical acclaim (2020–present)

 Malhotra's two films of 2020—the biographical film Shakuntala Devi and the black comedy Ludo—were initially planned for theatrical release.
 However, due to the COVID-19 pandemic in India, they were released directly on Amazon Prime Video and Netflix respectively.
-Shakuntala Devi, directed by Anu Menon, is about the mathematician of the same name and starred Vidya Balan in the titular role, with Malhotra portraying Devi's daughter Anupama.
+Shakuntala Devi, directed by Anu Menon, is about the mental calculator of the same name and starred Vidya Balan in the titular role, with Malhotra portraying Devi's daughter Anupama.
 Mike McCahill of The Guardian found Malhotra to be "quietly affecting" in her part and commended her for holding her own opposite her co-star.
 Anurag Basu's anthology film, Ludo, featured her alongside an ensemble cast.
 India Today's Nairita Mukherjee took note of the "outstanding camaraderie" between Malhotra and her co-star Aditya Roy Kapur.
 For her performance in Ludo, she received another nomination for the Filmfare Critics Award for Best Actress.